ebowwa/irl/README.md

 We just want to build cool stuff..
 Use this at your own risk!
 Plz don't use if a citizen of the EU..

 ---

-## Git Hooks Setup
-This repository uses git hooks to maintain code quality and prevent committing unnecessary files.
-To install the hooks:

-1. Navigate to the repository root
-2. Run: `.hooks/install-hooks.sh`

-The hooks will prevent committing:
-- Python cache files (__pycache__, *.pyc, etc.)
-- macOS system files (.DS_Store)
-- And perform other code quality checks